 Successful completion enables application for registration with the Health and Care Professions Council as a diagnostic radiographer which is essential for employment in the UK.

 We expect applicants to have visited an appropriate diagnostic radiology department.
 Minimum age 17 years.
 A satisfactory criminal records check is also required.
-You will also be required to attend an interview as part of the application process.

 Irish Leaving Certificate: